How I Fixed OSC 52 Clipboard in xterm.js Through tmux

 '-u', 'allow-passthrough' # restore default

-Frontend (xterm.js) — register the handler on every Terminal instance:
+On the frontend (xterm.js), register the handler on every Terminal instance:

 function setupClipboard(term) {